Major League Baseball on television: 2001–2006: Fox and ESPN

 In 2002, Major League Baseball launched Mlb.tv, its digital out-of-market sports package, with a game between the Texas Rangers and the New York Yankees on August 26.

-Fox, Fox Sports 1, TBS, and ESPN era: 2007–2016
+Fox, Fox Sports 1, TBS and ESPN era: 2007–2016

+Dan Shulman (left, 2011–2017), Matt Vasgersian (center, 2018–2021) and Karl Ravech (right, 2022–2025) served as announcers of ESPN's Sunday Night Baseball after the departure of Jon Miller in 2010.

 OLN (later NBC Sports Network) was briefly considering picking up the rights to Sunday and Wednesday regular season games, which expired after the 2005 season.
 In September 2005, however, ESPN, then the current rights holder, signed an eight-year contract with Major League Baseball, highlighted by the continuation of ESPN's Sunday Night Baseball series with additional, exclusive team appearances.
 The key details of the agreement were: